-With over more than 700 bookstores located in Buenos Aires, it has the most bookstores per capita than any other city in the world.
+With more than 700 bookstores located in Buenos Aires, it has the most bookstores per capita than any other city in the world.
 There is a bookstore for every 3600 inhabitants.
 You will find a wide range of second-hand books and you can wander hours around looking for your perfect lecture.
-We recommend reading a book about one of the famous Argentinians writes, Julio Cortázar, Jorge Luis Borges, and many more.
+We recommend reading a book about one of the famous Argentinian writers, Julio Cortázar, Jorge Luis Borges, and many more.
 Looking for an English book in Buenos Aires?
 Search on Google for Kel Bookstores, Walrus Books, SBS International, …

 2. Buenos Aires metro system is the oldest in Latin America

 In 1913 the first metro system on Latin American soil opened in Buenos Aires.
 The first line in that time was “Linea A”.
 It connected the presidential palace (Casa Rosada) with the Congress.
 The stations are beautifully decorated with ornaments of that time.
 The Buenos Aires metro system is the 13th oldest metro system in the world.
-Younger than the underground system of London – opened in 1890 – but older than the metro system in Madrid that had its first ride in 1919.
+Younger than the underground system of London – which opened in 1890 – but older than the metro system in Madrid had its first ride in 1919.

 3. The widest street in the world: Avenida 9 de Julio

 Named for the day in 1816 when Argentina won its independence from Spain, 9 de Julio.
 The first ideas started in 1888 but the works started in 1930.
 With 12 lanes wide, it’s impossible for a pedestrian to cross the street at one time.
-Besides that it’s the world widest street in the world, 9 de Julio connects the north with the south of Buenos Aires.
+Besides that, it’s the world widest street in the world, 9 de Julio connects the north with the south of Buenos Aires.
 On the way, you will find the Obelisk.
-The most know point of the city.
+The most known point of the city.

 4. There are so many dogs and cats (uncountable).